epogrebnyak/homepage/content/en/post/2019-03-15-setting-up-academic.md

   focal_point = ""
 +++

 [Academic theme](https://sourcethemes.com/academic/) is great, well-thought in design and popular with users.
-Below is a track record of mysite setup using Hugo and Academic.
+Below is a track record of my site setup using Hugo and Academic.

 Precursor
 ---------